 Matěj Rothbauer solist

 The joint orchestra was created through cooperation between the Czech Philharmonic and the Association of Elementary Schools of the Arts (AZUŠ ČR) back in 2014.
 It regularly consists of nearly 60 pupils from elementary schools of the arts and 30 Czech Philharmonic players.
 From January to June, they meet for preparatory rehearsals (including sectional rehearsals).
-Under the conductors Ladislav Cigler, Robert Kružík, and Petr Altrichter, the young musicians familiarise themselves with the challenges of the individual parts, and they also experience the thrill of ensemble playing, gaining inspiration and experience from the Czech Philharmonic players, and learning to play as a group even in their free time outside of rehearsals.
+Under the guidance of conductor Petr Altrichter, as well as his assistants - Ladislav Cigler and, from the 2023/24 season, Dominik Pernica, the young musicians familiarise themselves with the challenges of the individual parts, and they also experience the thrill of ensemble playing, gaining inspiration and experience from the Czech Philharmonic players, and learning to play as a group even in their free time outside of rehearsals.
 Teachers from elementary schools of the arts also bring the sharing of experiences and new stimuli to the project They provide needed support for all of the young musicians.

 What did the participants think about their two-year experience in the 2019-2021 project, which was extended by the pandemic?

 “I forgot about myself and was just breathing with the others… During the applause I had tears in my eyes, and I had to fight them back, and then that evening the tears came back again, because I was sorry that it was over, and that it would not be repeated.
 I wanted to experience that feeling again, to play endlessly, and never stop… Just to remain in that amazing state when somehow the whole universe came together for me.”